Criminology and Criminal Justice Scholarships

 Through this endowment, the Donor intends to encourage students in the field of criminal justice.
 By establishing this scholarship, the Donor hopes that more students will enter the field of criminal justice with a higher education degree.
 This scholarship requires a minimum GPA of 3.0 and Junior or Senior academic status.
 Preference shall be given to applicants who are law enforcement officers.

-The purpose of this Endowment is to provide financial support to students majoring in Criminology and Criminal Justice with a physical disability that limits one or more major life activities.
+The purpose of this Endowment is to provide financial support to students majoring in Criminology and Criminal Justice with a disability that limits one or more major life activities.
 Christopher Rearley was a graduate of the CCJ program.

 - recipient must be a freshman, sophomore, junior, senior or graduate student in ASU's School of Criminology and Criminal Justice